custom dog magnet

 • Small paint brush

-• A roll of adhesive magnet sheet(s)
+• Adhesive magnet sheet(s)

 • Decorative scrapbook paper with your favorite design(s)